Where are you moving to?

 Point Defiance History

-Point Defiance Park was originally established as a military reservation in the 1840s, by the WIlkes Expedition.
+Point Defiance Park was originally established as a military reservation in the 1840s, by the Wilkes Expedition.
 Wilkes is thought to have said that by building a fort at the Northwestern point of Tacoma (along with one at Gig Harbor across the Narrows) one could “defy” the world.

 Parts of Point Defiance Park are considered an “old-growth forest,” which means that the forest has attained a great age without significant disturbance.
 To be considered an old-growth forest, trees must be at least 150 years old and have an average trunk diameter greater than 10 inches; by this metric, parts of Point Defiance Park could be considered an ancient growth forest.
-450-year-old Douglas fir (aka Mountaineers Tree) are speckled amongst 250-foot vertical bluffs that tell the story of Washington’s geological history.
+450-year-old Douglas fir (aka Mountaineers Tree) is speckled amongst 250-foot vertical bluffs that tell the story of Washington’s geological history.

 Point Defiance, Photo: Sofia Shulttz